Here comes Markit services PMI ...

-Markit’s flash reading of the US purchasing manager’s index is set for release at 9:45 a.m.
-ET.
+The latest reading on service sector PMI from Markit Economics is set for release at 9:45 am ET.

-Economists estimate a print of 55.6 for September versus 56.1 in August.
+Expectations are for the reading to come in at 58.6, unchanged from the flash reading earlier this month.

+The latest reading from Markit comes on the backdrop of a March jobs report that missed expectations as a number of signals from the US economy this winter have seriously disappointed.

 Business Insider Emails & Alerts